SC order on commissioning of women enabling, will give clarity moving forward: Army chief

 Pakistan may have to rethink strategy as even China realised they cannot back their all-weather friend all the time, the Army chief said on the FATF plenary.
 A sub-group of the global terror financing watchdog FATF on Tuesday recommended continuation of Pakistan in the 'Grey List' for its failure to check terror funding.

 When asked on the health condition of hardline Hurriyat leader Syed Ali Shah Geelani, the army chief only said security forces are geared up to take care of any situation.
-On the proposed creation of a theatre command exclusively for J&K, he said there will be detailed discussions before anything is finalised.
+He also said the proposed Thal Sena Bhawan will bring all Army headquarter offices under one roof thereby improving the working efficiency, while reducing the carbon footprint and logistics requirements.

+"It will also allow more family time for all soldiers tenating peace posting at Delhi," Gen Naravane said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)